A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

-Clearly, the availability of simple optimization routines and strategies to derive the optimal marginal $q^*(\bbeta)$ from $q^*(\bbeta, \bar{\bz})$, depend also on how the family $\mathcal{Q}$ is defined.
-Common solutions in binary \citep{consonni_2007} and multinomial \citep{girolami2006} probit settings rely on mean--field families $\mathcal{Q}_{\textsc{mf}}=\{ q(\bbeta, \bar{\bz}): q(\bbeta, \bar{\bz})=q(\bbeta)q(\bar{\bz})\}$ that assume independence between $\bbeta$ and $\bar{\bz}$.
-These strategies come with simple \textsc{cavi} algorithms which scale easily to high--dimensional settings and, due to the factorized form of $q^*(\bbeta, \bar{\bz})$, provide directly the approximating density $q^*(\bbeta)$ of interest.
-However, recent theoretical and empirical studies on simple univariate binary probit models \citep{fasano2019asymptotically}, have shown that this mean--field assumption often leads to low--quality approximations in high--dimensional probit settings, that massively affect not only uncertainty quantification, but also estimation and classification.
-To address this issue in the context of univariate binary probit models with Gaussian priors, \citet{fasano2019asymptotically} considered a partially factorized mean--field approximating family $\mathcal{Q}_{\textsc{pfm}}=\{ q(\bbeta, \bar{\bz}): q(\bbeta, \bar{\bz})=q(\bbeta \mid\bar{\bz} ) \prod_{r=1}^{h+m}q(\bar{z}_r)\}$ which avoids enforcing independence between $\bbeta$ and $\bar{\bz}$, and only assumes that $q(\bar{\bz})$ factorizes as the product of its marginals.
-Such a new class of approximating densities substantially improves the quality of the original mean--field approximation and almost perfectly matches the exact posterior in high--dimensional settings, especially when the number of predictors is higher than the sample size, without sacrificing computational tractability.
+Clearly, the availability of simple optimization routines and strategies to derive the optimal marginal $q^*(\bbeta)$ from $q^*(\bbeta, \bar{\bz})$, depend also the choice of the family $\mathcal{Q}$.
+Common solutions in binary \citep[e.g.,][]{consonni_2007} and multinomial \citep[e.g.,][]{girolami2006} probit settings rely on mean-field families $\mathcal{Q}_{\textsc{mf}}=\{ q(\bbeta, \bar{\bz}): q(\bbeta, \bar{\bz})=q(\bbeta)q(\bar{\bz})\}$ that assume independence between $\bbeta$ and $\bar{\bz}$.
+These strategies come with simple \textsc{cavi} algorithms which scale easily to high-dimensional settings and, due to the factorized form of $q^*(\bbeta, \bar{\bz})$, provide as a byproduct the approximating density $q^*(\bbeta)$ of direct interest.
+However, recent theoretical and empirical studies on simple univariate probit models \citep{fasano2019asymptotically}, have shown that such a mean-field assumption often leads to a low-quality approximation in high-dimensional probit settings, which severely affects not only uncertainty quantification, but also estimation and classification.
+To address this issue in the context of basic univariate probit regression with Gaussian priors, \citet{fasano2019asymptotically} considered a partially-factorized mean-field approximating family $\mathcal{Q}_{\textsc{pfm}}=\{ q(\bbeta, \bar{\bz}): q(\bbeta, \bar{\bz})=q(\bbeta \mid\bar{\bz} ) \prod_{r=1}^{h+m}q(\bar{z}_r)\}$ which avoids enforcing independence between $\bbeta$ and $\bar{\bz}$, and only assumes that $q(\bar{\bz})$ factorizes as the product of its marginals.
+This novel class of approximating densities substantially improves the quality of the original mean-field approximation and almost perfectly matches the exact posterior in high-dimensional settings, especially when the number of predictors is higher than the sample size, without sacrificing computational tractability.
 Unfortunately, this strategy is only available for univariate binary probit models with Gaussian priors.